-The Internal Control Unit ("ICU") Mauritius reports directly to ICU at HBL, Karachi and administratively to the Country Manager.
-Before the reports are released they should be addressed to him for his review and comments (if deemed necessary).
+The Risk, Compliance and Control Unit ("RCCU") Mauritius reports directly to RCCU at HBL, Karachi and administratively to the Country Manager and the Regional General Manager.
+Before the reports are released, they should be addressed to him for his review and comments (if deemed necessary).

-ICU Mauritius assists management in improving the control environment through various types of reviews by identifying breaches i.e. (exceptions/issues) in approved policies, procedures and key regulatory requirements.
+RCCU Mauritius assists management in improving the control environment through various types of reviews by identifying breaches i.e. (exceptions/issues) in approved policies, procedures and key regulatory requirements.

-The functioning of ICU is as per a duly approved annual plan.
+The functioning of RCCU is as per a duly approved annual plan.

-ICU Mauritius meets every fortnight with ICU Head of HBL through conference calls with other international branches to discuss ICU related issues.
+RCCU Mauritius meets every fortnight with RCCU Head of HBL through conference calls with other international branches to discuss RCCU related issues.